rossrobino/ovr/.changeset/new-papayas-tan.md

 "ovr": minor
 ---

-feat: adds `form()` helper
+feat: adds `action` helper

-Create a JSX form and pass it into `app.post` to register a route automatically linked to the form's action.
+Create an action and pass it into `app.post` to register a route automatically linked to the `action.Form`.

 ```tsx
 // action.tsx